Sanjanadhananjayaa/Microsoft-Purview-Sandbox/labguide/labs/Lab-01-Configure-Sensitive-Labels .md

 Microsoft Purview Information Protection's Sensitivity labels empower you to classify and secure your organization's data, ensuring that user productivity and collaboration remain unimpeded.

 In a Contoso company, john uses Microsoft Purview's Sensitivity labels to safeguard "Project Quantum Leap" data.
-With labels like "Confidential-Finance"  employees effortlessly classify and share information securely.
+With labels like "Confidential-Finance" and "Highly-Confidential"  employees effortlessly classify and share information securely.
 When Alex mistakenly attempts to share a sensitive document, Purview intervenes, preventing potential data exposure.
 The organization thrives as Sensitivity labels balance robust data protection with seamless collaboration.

 ## Lab objectives